skupperproject/skupper-example-console/README.md

-# Skupper Hello World
+# Skupper Hello World using the console

 [![main](https://github.com/ssorj/skupper-example-console/actions/workflows/main.yaml/badge.svg)](https://github.com/ssorj/skupper-example-console/actions/workflows/main.yaml)

-#### A minimal HTTP application deployed across Kubernetes clusters using Skupper
+#### Explore an application network using the Skupper web console

 This example is part of a [suite of examples][examples] showing the different ways you can use [Skupper][website] to connect services